Josh Jung Player Props: Rangers vs. Yankees

 Yankees Pitching Rankings

-- The 9.8 strikeouts per nine innings put together by the Yankees pitching staff ranks third in the league.
+- The 9.7 strikeouts per nine innings put together by the Yankees pitching staff ranks fifth in MLB.

-- The Yankees' 3.39 team ERA ranks sixth across all league pitching staffs.
+- The Yankees have the third-ranked team ERA across all league pitching staffs (3.35).

-- Brito makes the start for the Yankees, his sixth of the season.
-He is 2-2 with a 6.11 ERA and 12 strikeouts in 17 2/3 innings pitched.
+- Cortes gets the start for the Yankees, his sixth of the season.
+He is 3-1 with a 3.49 ERA and 28 strikeouts in 28 1/3 innings pitched.

-- In his most recent time out on Monday against the Minnesota Twins, the righty tossed 2 2/3 innings, allowing three earned runs while surrendering three hits.
+- The left-hander last pitched on Tuesday against the Minnesota Twins, when he threw five innings, allowing three earned runs while giving up five hits.

-- In five games this season, the 25-year-old has a 6.11 ERA and 6.1 strikeouts per nine innings, while giving up a batting average of .258 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.